bcit-pollination/installation_instructions_pollination/docs/mobile_app/android.md

 <device_serial> authorized
 ```

-If instead it lists your device as unauthorized, then something went wrong.
+If instead it lists your device as unauthorized, then something went wrong

 More details can be found here: https://developer.android.com/studio/run/device